khumph/thesis/thesis-strategy.md

 second pass Q learning and A learning paper

 # possibilities
+## split into two projects
+### 1. an investigation into high dimensional data in a generic smart
+- several treatments, subgroups, re-randomize nonresponders
+- just one continuous outcome (e.g. weight lost)
+- easier to make misspecified models?
+_I feel like knowing what to do with high dimensional data or how to identify subgroups is less interesting in our setting because it's not a design anyone actually uses_

+### 2. Picking dose based on survival outcome
+- make setup more realistic (see below)
+- show that it works across different parameterizations then incorporate high dimensions, subgroups

 ## variable importance
 - [x] [_in principle done through varImp, but not yet widely implemented_]
 - [ ] identify specifically what variables are important for subgroups _do we even have subgroups in the original formulation?_